Manikumar-Gunda/compose-iris/README.md

 - Spin up the containers using `docker-compose up`

 ## Assignment Task
-Implement this stack for some dataset of your choice
+Implemented this stack for penguin dataset.

 ## Submission
 Submit a link to your forked repository